brsr/brsr.github.io/_posts/2021-05-02-spherical-triangle-centers.md

 * If all three edges have length $$\pi/2$$, then the orthocenter is the same point as the centroid (and the other triangle centers listed).

 <center><img src="/assets/images/spherical/orthocenter.svg" alt="The orthocenter of a spherical triangle" height="300" /></center>

+*A Python script to create the figures in this post is located [here](https://github.com/brsr/mapproj/blob/master/bin/vector-spherical-geometry.py).*